KageSilver/yAPP/Documentation/Sprint 1/Sprint 1 Worksheet.md

 ### Our 3 most important acceptance tests
 1. Creating a new post - Documentation > Acceptance Tests > Posting.md > "Creating New Post" section
     - This tests the user experience of creating a new post as well as tests the connection between the frontend and backend when creating a new post.
+This is tesing our [Make Public Question Posts](https://github.com/KageSilver/yAPP/issues/7) user story.
 2. Creating a new account - Documentation > Acceptance Tests > Profile Management.md > "Account Creation" section
     - This tests the user experience of creating a new account as well as tests the connection between the frontend and backend when creating a new account.
+This is testing our [Account Creation](https://github.com/KageSilver/yAPP/issues/20) user story.
 3. Logging into an existing account - Documentation > Acceptance Tests > Profile Management.md > "Account Login" section
     - This tests the user experience of logging into an existing account as well as tests the connection between the frontend and backend when logging into an account.
+This is testing our [Account Login](https://github.com/KageSilver/yAPP/issues/21) user story.

 ## Reproducible Environments
 #### Was the documentation clear enough to run their software?
 Did you get it running?
 Now long did it take, was it hard?